 Destiny Myers is a senior sociology major and psychology and humanities in medicine minor who has been a USTARS (Undergraduate Sociology Teaching and Research Student) since the last academic year.

 Her work in USTARS with Dr. Julia McQuillan involves instructing and mentoring students at science clubs.
-Throughout this time, Destiny has helped bring speakers to the club which have included UNL professors from fields such as sociology, biology, and physics.
-In addition, Destiny has led students through tours of several UNL facilities.
-Students got the chance to see current research being performed at UNL medical labs as well as the drone technology used at Memorial Stadium.
+Throughout this time, Destiny has helped bring speakers to the club which have included Nebraska professors from fields such as sociology, biology, and physics.
+In addition, Destiny has led students through tours of several university facilities.
+Students got the chance to see current research being performed at university medical labs as well as the drone technology used at Memorial Stadium.

 Along with her work as a USTARS, Destiny works for the UNL Health Center, where she is trying to better advertise the services they provide.
 “There are a lot of services offered there that most students aren’t aware of,” Destiny said.
 “For example, the Health Center offers up to three free counselling sessions for every student, which is something I wasn’t even aware of until I started working there.”